Every office generates physical content – whether it is as simple as a printed email or as complex as a CT-Scan you have the same essential issue.

 We can help you through the process of defining and refining the role of physical records as part of the information management strategy services that we offer.
-Since we can implement the technology we can ensure that management of physical records is aligned with your electronic information management strategy.
+Since we can implement the technology, we can ensure that management of physical records is aligned with your electronic management strategy.

-The move to a paperless process and a larger digitial working environment will require making some of your physical records available digitally.
+The move to a paperless process and a larger digital working environment will require making some of your physical records available digitally.

 The key to the decision that you need to make as you start the move from paper to paperless is which physical records best enable your move to paperless.

 How are you actually going to get started?